 The Board of Directors will consist of a minimum of six members.

-The officers of this club shall be President, Vice President, Secretary and Treasurer.
-From its members, the Board shall elect officers and specify their duties.
-Election shall occur at the Board’s organizational meeting immediately following the Annual Member meeting.

 A nominating committee of three members will be appointed by the Board of Directors on or before September 1st.
 It will be the duty of this committee to nominate candidates for vacancies on the Board of Directors.
 The list of nominees will be sent to all members no later than 30 days prior to the election.
 At the time of the election, additional nominations will be taken from the floor.